AWS Storage Gateway

 Storage Gateway Cached Volume

-• Gateway Cached Volumes store data in S3, which acts as a primary data storage, and retains a copy of recently read data locally for low latency access to the frequently accessed data
+• Gateway Cached Volumes store data in S3, which acts as primary data storage, and retains a copy of recently read data locally for low latency access to the frequently accessed data.

 • Gateway-cached volumes offer substantial cost savings on primary storage and minimize the need to scale the storage on-premises.